ZaytsevNS/python_practice/README.md

-# python_practice
-Solution of the exercises for Python 3.
+## Solution of the exercises for Python 3.